IgnacioGoldchluk/IgnacioGoldchluk.github.io/content/blog/identify-n1-queries.md

 def divide_by_zero(number: int):
     return number / 0
 ```
 Exemplifying the N+1 queries problem by showing that kind of trivial example makes it even more dangerous.
 It leads us to believe that since we did not write any loop where we access nested attributes, there is no way we could have introduced the N+1 queries problem in our codebase.
-The fact is, we can introduce the N+1 problem without witing a single loop, and unfortunately Django is extremely susceptible to this problem due to the aforementioned implicit query execution.
+The fact is, we can introduce the N+1 problem without writing a single loop, and unfortunately Django is extremely susceptible to this problem due to the aforementioned implicit query execution.

 In the following example we are going to accidentally introduce an N+1 queries problem, identify it, fix it, and learn how to prevent it in the future.

 ## Example
-We are working on the new [Steam](https://en.wikipedia.org/wiki/Steam_(service)) and we have the task to implement the `players` endpoint to retrieve the list of players, which videogames they've played and for how long.
+We are working on the new [Steam](https://en.wikipedia.org/wiki/Steam_(service)) and we have the task to implement the `players` endpoint to retrieve the list of players, which video games they've played and for how long.
 The JSON response must have the following format
 ```
 [
   {